 The inputs into the determination of fair value require significant management judgment or estimation.

-The accrued royalty liability associated with the promissory notes is valued using level 3 inputs.
+The accrued royalty liability is valued using level 3 inputs.
 Additional disclosure regarding the valuation methods is included in Note 8.

-There were no significant transfers between levels 1, 2 or 3 during 2015 or 2014.
+There were no significant transfers between levels 1, 2 or 3 during fiscal 2016 or 2015.